gopalkoduri/pypeaks/README.md

 [https://github.com/gopalkoduri/pypeaks](https://github.com/gopalkoduri/pypeaks).

 ###Important note
-The peak finding function expect a normalized smoothed histogram.
+The peak finding function expects a normalized smoothed histogram.
 It does smoothing by default.
 If you want to change the smoothness, customize the corresponding argument.
 If the data is not normalized (so that the area under the curve comes to 1), there is a function provided to do that.
 If you don't get any peaks, then you probably overlooked this!